 - ▶ Medical Emergency- Depending on the circumstances, the instructor, student, or designee should call 911 or the student should go to the nearest Emergency Room.
 If the illness/injury happens in the local area, the student should be transported to Henry Mayo Hospital at 23845 McBean Parkway, Valencia, CA 91355 (661)253-8000.
-Immediately contact Human Resources Lauren Helsper via 661-362-5427.
-Her email is Lauren.Helsper@canyons.edu.
-The human resources main number is 661-362-3427. - Exposure to Body Substances- If the exposure occurs during a clinical rotation, the supervising faculty will escort the student to the facility's/agency's Emergency Department (ED) for evaluation and possible treatment.
-The supervising faculty is to contact Lauren Helsper in Human Resources immediately (information above).
+Immediately contact Human Resources Miranda Zamudio via 661-362-3423.
+Her email is miranda.zamudio@canyons.edu.
+The human resources main number is 661-362-3427.
+Her office number is 661-362-3424 and cell phone is 661-607-6387. - Exposure to Body Substances- If the exposure occurs during a clinical rotation, the supervising faculty will escort the student to the facility's/agency's Emergency Department (ED) for evaluation and possible treatment.
+The supervising faculty is to contact Rian Medlin in Human Resources immediately (information above).
 The student should be directed to seek further evaluation and is required to provide proof thereof or sign a refusal to seek medical treatment waiver.
 Student must follow clinical facility/agency's policy regarding release of confidential blood testing.
-It is expected that U.S. HealthWorks Medical Group or the student's pre-designated health care provider will provide further evaluation and follow-up care. - ➤ Non-Emergency- Illness/injuries requiring medical care, the instructor will notify Lauren Helsper in the Human Resources Department (661-362-3424) within 24-hours.
-This step is crucial in order to obtain authorization for treatment. - > Unsure- If a student is ill/injured and is not sure if s/he wants or needs medical care, the student should be dismissed as soon as possible and advised by the supervising faculty that they have the option to seek care at the Student Health and Wellness Center on the COC Valencia campus.
-Contact Lauren Helsper in Human Resources.
+It is expected that U.S. HealthWorks Medical Group or the student's pre-designated health care provider will provide further evaluation and follow-up care. - ➤ Non-Emergency- Illness/injuries requiring medical care, the instructor will notify Rian Medlin in the Human Resources Department (661-362-3424) within 24-hours.
+This step is crucial in order to obtain authorization for treatment. - ➤ Unsure- If a student is ill/injured and is not sure if s/he wants or needs medical care, the student should be dismissed as soon as possible and advised by the supervising faculty that they have the option to seek care at the Student Health and Wellness Center on the COC Valencia campus.
+Contact Rian Medlin in Human Resources 661-362-3424.